-For prevention and assistance in healing of superficial flexor tendonitis (bowed tendons) we do a tenoscopic proximal check desmotomy.
+To assist healing of superficial flexor tendonitis (bowed tendons) and help prevent further injury we do a tenoscopic proximal check desmotomy.
 This is done through the carpal sheath above the back of the knee and is much less invasive than the old open technique.

-Tenoscopy is very useful to examine and treat various bursae including the biceps bursa (shoulder) and the Navicular bursa.
+Tenoscopy is very useful for the examination and treatment of various bursae including the biceps bursa (shoulder) and the navicular bursa.